Welcome to the Neural Designer blog!

 In this post, we explain what learning analytics is and 5 applications: student monitorization, factors influencing learning, student outlier detection, dropout and score prediction and course recommendation.
 Read more.

 |13 Jan 2021||Carlos Barranquero|

-In the context of data science and machine learning platforms, capacity is defined as the maximum amount of data that a software is able to analyze.
+In data science and machine learning, capacity is the maximum amount of data that a computer program can analyze.

 In this post, we compare the load capacity of three machine learning platforms: TensorFlow, PyTorch and Neural Designer for an approximation benchmark.
 Read more.

 Finding datasets for performance benchmarking might be difficult.
 Indeed, loose datasets lack the consistency required by key performance indicators such as data capacity, training speed, model accuracy, and inference speed.

 This post introduces a family of datasets known as the Rosenbrock Dataset Suite.
 The objective is to facilitate benchmarking of machine learning platforms.
 Read more.

 TensorFlow, PyTorch and Neural Designer are three popular machine learning platforms developed by Google, Facebook and Artelnics, respectively.

 This post compares the GPU training speed of these platforms for an approximation benchmark.
 Read more.

 In machine learning, benchmarking is used to compare tools and identify the best performing technologies in the industry.